Chart Color Schemes

 Mermaid Beach features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 57.6% of all households, including 16.1% that are couples with children, 31.7% that are couples without children, and 8.8% that are single parent families.
-Non-family households make up the remaining 42.4%, comprising 31.1% lone person households and 11.3% group households.
-The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.3.
+Family households constitute 57.6% of all households, including 16.1% couples with children, 31.7% couples without children, and 8.8% single parent families.
+Non-family households comprise the remaining 42.4%, with lone person households at 31.1% and group households making up 11.3%.
+The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households